 A Non-Project Action SEPA process was initiated in April 2019, with a SEPA comment period extending from April 19-May 3, 2019.
 A Determination of NonSignificance was made following the comment period.
 10 public comments were received during this period, along with letters of support from WDFW and DNR.
 All SEPA documents are available for public review at the website above.
-Following the SEPA comment period, two public hearings were held by the Chelan County Board of County Commissioners.
+Following the SEPA comment period, three public hearings were held by the Chelan County Board of County Commissioners on May 28th, June 4th, and September 16th 2019.
 The public hearings were well attended, and public testimony is available upon request through the Chelan County Commissioner's Office.
 Multiple written comments were also received during the hearing period, and are documented along with all other written comments received during the planning process.